 - What will be different as a result of the action(s) taken? - What will success look like? - How can success be measured? - 3.
-Identify areas of weakness to be strengthened and actions to be taken (to achieve intended outcomes) - Identify areas of weakness under each of the 18 cells of the IUCEA framework - Each point of weakness and each recommendation must be accompanied by at least one action. - Each action should be "SMART" (specific, measurable, achievable, realistic and timebound). - Each action must be specific and detailed. - The actions should allow the programmes to achieve the intended outcomes.
+Identify areas of weakness to be strengthened and actions to be taken (to achieve intendedoutcomes) - Identify areas of weakness under each of the 18 cells of the IUCEA framework - Each point of weakness and each recommendation must be accompanied by at leastone action. - Each action should be evidence-based and "SMART" (specific, measurable, achievable, realistic and time- bound). - Each action must be specific and detailed. - The actions should allow the programmes to achieve the intended outcomes.
 It is possible that several actions may be needed.
-Multiple actions may be used as milestones. - 4.
-Target Date(s)
+Multiple actions may be used as milestones.

+4. Target Date(s)

-Set dates for when the actions will be completed in the short (essential), medium (desirable) and long term (advisable).
+Set dates for when the actions will be completed in the short, medium and long term.
 The more specific the action, the easier it will be to set a realistic target date.
 Ensure there is a specific target date for each milestone or subsidiary action.

 If an action is to happen more than once, state the first date for the action to take place.
-The word "on-going" should be avoided.
+Theword "on-going" should be avoided.